 For each measure, the Board has approved threshold, target and maximum levels of performance that result in a multiplier of zero to two times the number of PSUs granted becoming eligible to vest after the end of each performance period.
-For 2013, 2014 and 2015, performance inside the range of guidance for the production and non-energy operating costs measures results in a multiplier of 1.0 being applied to PSUs becoming eligible to vest in respect of these measures and performance years, with upside and downside potential for performance outside of the range of guidance.
-Similarly, relative TSR performance at the median of the Peer Group results in a multiplier of 1.0 being applied to vest in respect of the relative TSR measure in the 2013, 2014 and 2015 performance years, with upside and downside potential for better or worse relative performance.
+For 2013, 2014, 2015 and 2016, performance inside the range of guidance for the production and non-energy operating costs measures results in a multiplier of 1.0 being applied to PSUs becoming eligible to vest in respect of these measures and performance years, with upside and downside potential for performance outside of the range of guidance.
+Similarly, relative TSR performance at the median of the Peer Group results in a multiplier of 1.0 being applied to PSUs becoming eligible to vest in respect of the relative TSR measure in the 2013, 2014, 2015 and 2016 performance years, with upside and downside potential for better or worse relative performance.
 PSUs that do not become eligible to vest at the end of an annual performance period will not vest or become eligible to vest in subsequent periods and are canceled.